 Step 13:

-Next cut the legs to size.
-The legs in the videos are 1/8” thick 3-inch square tubing.
-You will need about 10 feet of tubing for this build.
-Each leg needs to be cut to 26 ½” with a 10-degree angle on each end.
+Next, cut the legs to sizes.
+The legs in the videos are one-eighth” thick 3-inch square tubing.
+You will need about ten feet of tubing for this build.
+Each leg needs to be cut to twenty-six ½” with a 10-degree angle on each end.
+Tip: Set a fence on your saw to degrees before making the first cut.

 Step 14:

 Cut the legs and bevel four of the edges on one end of the legs using an angle grinder.
-The bevel gives a better area for the weld to penetrate
+The bevel gives a better area for the weld to penetrate.

 Step 15: